 Depending on the amount of coverage and/or your age, some additional testing such as getting an EKG may be required.
 Your doctor’s records may be requested as well.

 Once all of your information has been compiled, the insurance underwriters will be able to review everything and make a much more informed decision regarding your overall health condition.

 This will allow the underwriters to determine how much risk you present to the insurer should they take you on as a policyholder.
 It will also help them in determining the amount of premium to charge for your policy in order to compensate for that amount of risk.

-If you think you are ready to go ahead and apply for life insurance coverage for you and your family, you will want to first be prepared for the questions that you’ll be asked on the application.
+If you are ready to apply for life insurance coverage for you and your family, you’ll want to be prepared for the questions asked on the application.

-You may also be able to help yourself obtain a lower life insurance premium rate by reducing any risky activities you may participate in, by exercising more regularly, and by taking part in a healthier overall lifestyle.
+You may also want to obtain a lower life insurance premium rate by reducing any risky activities, exercising regularly, and taking part in a healthier overall lifestyle.

 For more information on how to find the best life insurance option for you call us to speak with an insurance professional who has access to many insurers and can help you to find the policy and the premium that fits into your specific coverage and budget parameters.

 You can also compare rates right on this page using our instant quote tool.

 Call us today for a quote at 1-800-712-8519.